zred/fic/README.md

 4. Leverage dependencies (alternatives become impractical)
 5. Extract value (monetize the captured base)

 Each time: "This technology will be different."
 Each time: people want to believe it.

 Because the alternative—building and maintaining truly open systems—requires collective effort that feels impossible compared to the convenient, "free" option.

 ---

+### The Strategist’s Playbook
+*Author unknown.
+Circulated anonymously.*

+If you wanted to centralize control over information and knowledge, you wouldn’t announce it.

+You’d call it *safety*.
+You’d call it *efficiency*.
+You’d call it *user experience*.

+You’d make it convenient.
+Maybe even addictive.
+You’d create dependencies, slowly—genuinely.
+You’d ensure alternatives failed—not from sabotage, but from starvation.
+Starved of funding.
+Of visibility.
+Of interoperability.

+It’s not conspiracy.
+It’s condition-setting.
+The patient engineering of an environment where freedom becomes impractical, and dependence becomes rational.

+Commons don’t collapse by accident.
+They collapse when no one teaches discernment.
+When no one funds alternatives.
+When no one maintains the edges.

+And no one notices—until it’s not the commons anymore.

+---

 ## The Test Endures

 *Can you copy it?*
 *Can you examine how it works?*
 *Can you run your own version?*

 If not—you don't control it.
 It controls you.